vlarmet/cppRouting/readme.md

 Package presentation
 ====================

-`cppRouting` is a `R` package which provide functions to calculate distances, shortest paths and isochrones/isodistances on weighted graphs.
+`cppRouting` is an `R` package which provide functions to calculate distances, shortest paths and isochrones/isodistances on non-negative weighted graphs.
 For now, `cppRouting` can implement :

 -   uni-directional Dijkstra algorithm,
 -   bi-directional Dijkstra algorithm,